 What do all the top recipes in the search engines have in common?
 High visitor engagement.
 This isn’t a coincidence – factors such as time on page, and pages-per-session are counted towards a blog’s quality score, influencing it’s position in search engines.

-Make 2018 your best year yet by boosting engagement on your recipes with Nourish Promo.
+Make 2019 your best year yet by boosting engagement on your recipes with Feast plugin.

 Review Your Content